robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 USB Settings (Burger and Waffle)
 --------------------------------

-[``TurtleBot``] The following commands allow to use USB port for OpenCR without acquiring root permission.
+[``TurtleBot``] The following commands allow to use USB port for OpenCR1.0 without acquiring root permission.

 .. code-block:: bash